Diaias/TrabalhoFG/README.md

 # TrabalhoFG
-Aprendi a usar a biblioteca vue e o typescript para
+Aprendi a usar a biblioteca vue e o typescript para a conversa entre back-end